pankaj188/COVID19-Updating-System/database/README.md

 TECHNOLOGIES USED
 ----------------------------

-- Python
+ Implemented using

-- Django
+- HTML, CSS, JavaScript
-- SQLLite
+- PHP as server language
-- Bootstrap ( HTML / CSS / Javascript )
+- MYSQL as the backend query language

 ----------------------------